jupyter-naas/data-product-framework/assets/README.md

 # Assets

 ## Description
-Any assets (PNG, JPG, GIF, CSV, diagrams, slides) related to the project scope of work.
+The /assets folder stores any PNG, JPG, GIF, CSV, diagrams, or slides related to the documentation of the product.